 You must respect these people enough to listen when they are brave enough to speak up, whether they are cheering you on or saying "Time to get off the couch."

-2. Knows You; Knows Your Industry & Business
+2. Knows You; Knows Your Industry and Business

 This person sits at your trusted table as someone who knows you and what you are capable of in terms of your work goals or industry.
 You want this person to be able to open doors and help spot opportunities for you and your business.
 This person knows you, but they also understand the ins and outs of your particular goal.

 If you want to secure a position as a regional sales manager for a cloud services company, this person has probably excelled in sales or understands cloud services.